annavatyan/masonry-grid/README.md

 - **Loading Handling:** `Spinner` provides visual feedback during data fetching without blocking the UI.
 Supports `full` and `inline` variants.
 - **Error Handling:** `StatusMessage` displays informative messages for errors or empty states, ensuring users understand issues.

+## Future Improvements

+### Quick View Popup
+- Add a modal or lightbox for quick preview of a photo directly from the masonry grid, without leaving the gallery.

+### Improved “Back to Gallery” Navigation
+- Preserve scroll position when returning from a photo page to the gallery.
+- Avoid full page refresh to make navigation feel seamless.